VISION 2020 is based on four main principles:

 All of us take responsibility for citizenship and public decision-making.
 As citizens, we are active participants in co-operative community planning and we take action to ensure community improvement.
 Government is open, accessible, efficient, effective, and participatory.
 Policies, plans, strategies and operations implement sustainability.

 A well-educated, literate population is seen as a total community responsibility.
-Schools are leaders in effective learning and excellence in teaching.
-Lifelong learning is valued and supported across the community.
-All citizens are knowledgeable about sustainable communities.
-Educational, cultural and business institutions and community groups advocate values consistent with sustainability.
-Citizens pursue sustainable lifestyles.
+Lifelong learning is valued and supported across the community, and educational, cultural and business institutions advocate values consistent with sustainability.

-The health and beauty of the countryside and townscapes is a source of great civic pride.
 Our quality of life is enriched by a protected system of natural areas that threads throughout the City, preserving and improving our natural heritage.
-This system of natural areas and connecting corridors allows wildlife to migrate, enhancing their chances of reproducing and finding food and shelter.
 A recreational greenway gives residents access to this system of natural areas, in ways that do not threaten ecological processes.
-Recreation and the needs of wildlife for a protected habitat co-exist.

 As a community, we cherish a clean, healthy environment.
-We work to prevent ecological degradation.
-Waste-reduction, energy-efficiency and respect for ecological systems characterize all aspects of community life and public and private decision making.
-Citizens and businesses abide by environmental laws and regulations and help educate each other on ways of living in harmony with the natural world.
-They are leaders in environmental monitoring, protection and remediation.
+We work to prevent ecological degradation, and waste-reduction, energy-efficiency and respect for ecological systems characterize all aspects of community life.
 Hamilton is a model for other communities in the way in which we integrate short-term economic benefits, long-term environmental and social costs, and indirect economic costs in our evaluation of public and private initiatives.

 Rail service brings people to Hamilton for recreation and work, and makes travel to other cities and regions easy and affordable.
 Our regional transportation system supports both our economy and environment.
-Rail and marine services offer efficient movement of goods and services, giving our businesses and industries a competitive edge.
 Major roads have minimal noise and pollution impacts on adjacent lands, and follow routes that cause little damage to the natural and human environment.

 Hamilton is home to numerous firms that carry out research and development and manufacturing in sustainable economic sectors.
-Successful companies are characterized by high quality production, worker productivity and innovative employment practices such as on-site day-care, job-sharing, work-at-home arrangements, and cooperative, community-based job creation.
+Successful companies are characterized by high quality production, worker productivity and innovative employment practices.
 These companies provide a solid tax base for the city.
-Business and industry actively participate with government in advanced skill training programmes, including programmes designed to enhance employment accessibility for people with disabilities.

 We all have a role to play.
 Citizens, business, academic institutions and government form partnerships, work cooperatively and innovate to achieve the goals that will make our vision a reality.